johndehavilland/whoami/README.md

 * Learn from critiscism

-* Disagree with me.

-* Tell me when I screw up.
+* Be open-minded

+* Take ownership

+* Embrace a team mentality

 ## What do I value most?